Adam43/FoodOpp-App/README.md

 Front-end:
 * JavaScript
 * React.js
+* NextJS

 Back-end:

-* Python
-* Django
+* Firebase

 The combination of JavaScript and React.js is used to develop the front-end of the application, providing an interactive and user-friendly interface for users to suggest food business opportunities.
-On the back-end, Python and Django are utilized to handle the server-side logic, data storage, and management of the application.
+On the back-end, Firebase provides a database and cloud functions with minimal setups.

 The tech stack mentioned above ensures a robust and efficient development process, enabling the FoodOpp App to deliver a seamless user experience while meeting the requirements of food vendors searching for potential locations.